-Abidjan and Ouagadougou suffer as most large cities on the African continent from a lack of sufficient mobility solutions.
+Abidjan suffers as most large cities on the African continent from a lack of sufficient mobility solutions.
 The fast-growing middle class is increasingly using private cars or two-wheel vehicles which has led to huge problems of congestion.

-When the largest city in Côte d’Ivoire decided to invest in public transportation system, with aim of reducing congestion and getting closer to sustainable urban mobility goals.
-Scania positioned itself as a preferred partner in this long-term journey supported by Team Sweden and coordinated by Business Sweden.
-Most importantly an engagement strategy was developed between Team Sweden and Cote d’Ivoire enabling high level key decision makers and government to government to reach the goals.
+When the largest city in Côte d’Ivoire decided to invest in a public transportation system; with the aim of reducing congestion and getting closer to sustainable urban mobility goals, Scania positioned itself as a preferred partner supported by Team Sweden and coordinated by Business Sweden.
+Most importantly, an engagement strategy was developed between Scania, Team Sweden and Cote d’Ivoire enabling high level key decision makers and the government to reach the goals.

 The financial offer was supported by EKN and SEK while strategic communication and engagements were officially carried out by the Ambassador of Sweden.
 All efforts were coordinated by Business Sweden.

 “Without Team Sweden as a door opener, we might not even have been given the opportunity to present our solutions”, says Fredrik Morsing, senior advisor at Scania.

 In Côte d’Ivoire, Scania’s solution will meet the government’s goal of establishing a modern network of public transport solutions by 2022, thus reducing the use of single carriage vehicles and the level of air pollution.
 In addition, Scania and its partners will supply a bus depot and extensive training to bus drivers and technicians.
 The project partners will also work on the development and implementation of local alternative fuel solutions to eventually achieve a fleet of buses that runs 100 per cent on biodiesel.